grapa-dev/grapa/docs/type/TIME.md

 - [$TIME object](../../lib/grapa/$TIME.grc)
 - [$OBJ object](../../lib/grapa/$OBJ.grc)

 Uses UTC timezone. $TIME is intended to be a timestamp starting at Jan 1 1970, and a timer for tracking the passage of time.
+The year is not bounded, in that it can be large negative numbers and large positive numbers.

 ## time()